Welcome to Curacao cruise port! (Post updated: October 2023)

 5. Hato Caves

-Located in the north of the island, a 10-minute walk from the Curacao International Airport, and a 15-minute driving distance (around 10 km/6 miles) from Curacao cruise port, the famous Hato Caves rank among the most visited attractions in Curacao.
+Located in the north of the island, a 10-minute walk from the Curacao International Airport, and a 15-minute drive (around 10 km/6 miles) from Curacao cruise port, the famous Hato Caves rank among the most visited attractions in Curacao.

 Once you finish the tour of the cave, you can take a self-guided walk along the Indian Trail set in the lush vegetation, and see the Indian paintings and carvings made by Caiquetio Indians more than 1500 years ago.
 You can also visit the cactus garden featuring hundreds of different cacti species, home to rare birds and friendly Green iguanas.